muratk3n/thirdwave/en/tweets/2020/week14.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Funny how characteristically each country reacts to the coronavirus.
 China tracks its citizens&#39; every move.
 Hungary becomes a dictatorship.
 The US gives money to businesses.
 The Japanese conceal the problem.
 The British bravely but stupidly seek herd immunity.</p>&mdash; Paul Graham (@paulg) <a href="https://twitter.com/paulg/status/1244690931946831876?ref_src=twsrc%5Etfw">March 30, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *2020-3-30 22:50:10*

 ---

-Live by capitalism die by capitalism

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;By the end of the day, roughly 280 million masks from warehouses around the U.S. had been purchased by foreign buyers and were earmarked to leave the country, according to the broker — and that was in one day.&quot; <a href="https://t.co/6pqntPKfF0">https://t.co/6pqntPKfF0</a></p>&mdash; Matt Stoller (@matthewstoller) <a href="https://twitter.com/matthewstoller/status/1244675351676178432?ref_src=twsrc%5Etfw">March 30, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-*2020-3-30 20:20:24*

----